-An ovarian cyst is a sac filled with fluid that forms on or inside of an ovary.
+An ovarian cyst is a sac filled with fluid that forms on or inside an ovary.

 This article is about cysts that form during your monthly menstrual cycle, called functional cysts.
 Functional cysts are not the same as cysts caused by cancer or other diseases.

-Ovarian cysts are more common from puberty to menopause.
-This period of time is known as the childbearing years.
-Ovarian cysts are less common after menopause.
+Ovarian cysts are more common the in childbearing years between puberty and menopause.
+The condition is less common after menopause.

 An ovarian cyst is more likely to cause pain if it:

 Changes in menstrual periods are not common with follicular cysts, and are more common with corpus luteum cysts.
 Spotting or bleeding may occur with some cysts.